gardener/documentation/hugo/content/050-tutorials/content/howto/image-pull-policy/_index.md

  - Build a new image and push it with the **same tag** (cp-enablement/awesomeapp:1.0)
  - Update your deployment
  - Realize that the bug is still present
- - Repeat 3-5 until you pull your hair out
+ - Rinse and repeat steps 3 to 5 until you recognize this doesn't work

 The problem relates to how Kubernetes decides whether to do a *docker pull* when starting a container.
 Since we tagged our image as *:1.0*, the default pull policy is **IfNotPresent**.
 The Kubelet already has a local